 Who likes a slob, especially the untidy ones?
 Sure, you don’t need to scrub your room down every day but keeping your space clean is a must.
 Avoid loitering down clothes or tissues on the floor or gross leftovers around.
 College is the time you should learn to be independent, so you should not depend on your mom.
 Keep your side of the room clean and it will keep you out of trouble.

-If you like going to parties, that’s fine, but do not bring it to your dorm room.
-It is common sense to be considerate of others.
-Don’t blast your music or talk loudly over the phone when your roommate is studying or sleeping.
+If you like going to parties, that’s fine, but do not bring the party to your dorm room.
+It is common sense to be considerate of others and not make noise.
+Don’t blast your music or talk loudly on the phone when your roommate is studying or sleeping.
 You surely don’t want your roommate to do this to you.
 If you like listening to music while studying, use headphones or earphones.

 Bringing friends or significant others without permission

-Before inviting someone over to your place, make sure that your roommate approves of it.
+Before inviting someone over to your place, make sure that your roommate knows and approves.
 It can be awkward for your roommate to be in between your friend’s or boy/girlfriend’s conversation.
-Also, you don’t want your roommate to be the third wheel.
+Also, you don’t want your roommate to feel like a third wheel.
 So, plan ahead of time and make prior arrangements.